teltek/PumukitExternalAPIBundle/Resources/doc/Ingest.md

 *license:* License field on the multimedia object.
 *publisher:* Person name.
 Added with publisher role as a new person or an existing one if it already exists.
 Can be an array of names.
 *title:* Title field on the multimedia object.
 *series:* Series id for the multimedia object.
+*seriesTitle:* Set series title when created in all languages of the platform.

 **Response formats:**
 [text/xml](http://www.w3.org/XML/)